juseong-kim/nrf-zephyr/README.md

 Current Version: ADC

 ## Status
-Voltage readings inaccurate.
+AIN1 provides no voltage readings.
 Buttons are prone to switch bouncing (i.e. single press is registered as two presses).

 ## Remaining Questions
+1. How to handle negative voltage readings from ADC?
 1. Can callback functions and timer functions return an error code (int)?
-1. How to log float values?

 ## Lab 09: Zephyr ADC
 In progress.